kanselarij-vlaanderen/press-releases-belga-publication-service/README.md

 # press-releases-belga-publication-service

-This microservice looks for publication tasks that have its publication-channel set to ("Belga"), are not started yet (adms:status) and it's publication-event has no ebucore:publicationEndDateTime yet.
+This microservice looks for publication tasks that have its publication-channel set to "Belga", are not started yet (`adms:status`) and its publication-event has no `ebucore:publicationEndDateTime` yet.

 For every result found, it generates an xml file, updates the statuses and dates and puts the xml file on the ftp server of Belga.